elB4RTO/LogDoctor/README.md

 ### Speed

-In the *speed* section yuo can view how fast has been your server at serving contents (if you logged the *time taken*, of course).<br/>
+In the *speed* section you can view how fast has been your server at serving contents (if you logged the *time taken*, of course).<br/>

 ![screenshot](https://github.com/elB4RTO/CRAPLOG/blob/main/crapshots/LogDoctor/stats_speed.png)